Abstract Submission Guidelines

 Who may submit an abstract — The privilege of contributing presentations is restricted to:

 - Nonmembers whose completed Membership application and dues payment are submitted before the appropriate deadline;

 - Nonmembers whose abstracts are sponsored by members.
 These abstracts must include a footnote with the statement: "Sponsored by (member's name)."

-Scheduling — Please check the AAPT website, approximately three months before the meeting for the scheduled date and time of your presentation.
+- Acceptance/Scheduling — You will not be notified of of your acceptence.
+Please check the AAPT website, approximately three months before the meeting for the scheduled date and time of your presentation.

 - Audiovisual Equipment — AAPT will provide a LCD projector w/sound for video and a microphone in each session room.
 Speakers will be required to pay for additional equipment if it is required.